samuelsaari/workflow/README.md

 # Workflow for Windows - Keyboard shortcuts with Autohotkey

 ### I. Intro
 This is a list of customized keyboard shortcuts to switch between windows and do other often repeated tasks **in _Windows_**.
-It consist of three seperate parts:
+It consist of four seperate parts:
 1) General Windows workflow including hotkeys for switching apps and making repetive tasks faster (1 scripts)
 2) Stata workflow (2 scripts)
+3) Word Macros (optional but very useful)
 3) Other useful material:
 	- "shortcut_chart.pdf" for a quick overview of hotkeys
 	- "tooltip_1.0.ahk" to view windows-specific information easily (if you are going to modify the code to suit your needs)